-Unit 3: Relationships with outdoor environments
+Unit 3: Relationships with Outdoor Environments

-In this unit students focus on the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
-Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia.
-Students will consider a number of factors that influence relationships with outdoor environments and examine the dynamic nature of relationships between humans and their environment.
-Students are involved in one or more experiences in outdoor environments, including in areas where there is evidence of human interaction.
-Through these practical experiences students are able to make comparisons between and to reflect upon outdoor environments, as well as to develop theoretical knowledge and skills about specific natural environments.
+The focus of this unit is the ecological, historical and social contexts of relationships between humans and outdoor environments in Australia.
+Case studies of a range of impacts on outdoor environments are examined in the context of the changing nature of human relationships with outdoor environments in Australia over 60,000 years.

+Students consider several factors that influence relationships with outdoor environments.
+They also examine the dynamic nature of relationships between humans and their environment.
+Students are involved in multiple experiences in outdoor environments, including in areas where there is evidence of human interaction.
+Through these practical experiences, students make comparisons between, and reflect upon, outdoor environments, as well as develop theoretical knowledge and skills about specific outdoor environments.

-Unit 4: Sustainable outdoor relationships
+Unit 4: Sustainable Outdoor Environments

-In this unit students are encouraged to explore the sustainable use and management of outdoor environments.
-They will examine the contemporary state of environments in Australia, consider the importance of healthy outdoor environments, and examine the issues relating to the capacity of outdoor environments to support the future needs of the Australian population.
-Students examine the importance of developing a balance between human needs and the conservation of outdoor environments and consider the skills needed to be environmentally responsible citizens.
-They investigate current acts and conventions as well as management strategies for achieving and maintaining healthy and sustainable environments in contemporary Australian society.
+In this unit students explore the sustainable use and management of outdoor environments.
+They observe and assess the health of outdoor environments and consider the importance of this health for the future of Australian outdoor environments and the Australian population.

+Students examine the importance of the sustainability of human relationships with outdoor environments and the urgent need to balance human needs and the needs of outdoor environments.
+They investigate current acts and conventions as well as management strategies for achieving and maintaining healthy and sustainable Australian outdoor environments in contemporary Australian society.